For US Healthcare Professionals

 The most common adverse reactions (>5%) were itching, chills, redness, rash, cough, and runny nose.

-1. Denyer J, Pillay E, Clapham J, eds.
-Best Practice Guidelines: Skin and Wound Care in Epidermolysis Bullosa.
+4. Denyer J, Pillay E, Clapham J. Best Practice Guidelines for Skin and Wound Care in Epidermolysis Bullosa.
+An International Consensus.
 Wounds International; 2017.

-7. Condorelli AG, Dellambra E, Logli E, Zambruno G, Castiglia D. Epidermolysis bullosa-associated squamous cell carcinoma: from pathogenesis to therapeutic perspectives.
+7. Condorelli AG, Dellambra E, Logli E, et al. Epidermolysis bullosa—associated squamous cell carcinoma: from pathogenesis to therapeutic perspectives.
 Int J Mol Sci.
 2019;20(22):5707.